Linard Arquint

 https://infix.ch

 My role as project leader at infix was mostly focused on the development of iOS and Android applications.
-I was responsible for the customer base employing Bluetooth Low Energy (Bluetooth Smart).
-Besides leading project, my responsibilities included consulting for upcoming products of our customers, teaching Android app development to apprentices, and integrating Apple HomeKit into a kitchen appliance.
+I was responsible for our customers employing Bluetooth Low Energy (Bluetooth Smart) in their products and needing custom-made apps.
+Besides leading projects, my responsibilities included consulting customers regarding upcoming projects & products, teaching Android app development to apprentices, and integrating Apple HomeKit into a kitchen appliance.

 Oberon microsystems, Inc.